zaldre/blog/content/posts/gateway.md

 - Routes traffic for `stats.zaldre.com` to the `stats` service on port 80
 - Sets the `X-Forwarded-Proto` header so the backend knows it's receiving HTTPS traffic
 - Uses a BackendTrafficPolicy for session affinity (cookie-based load balancing)
-- Notice there's no SecurityPolicy here, this route is open to both internal and external traffic
+- Notice there's no SecurityPolicy here - this route is open to both internal and external traffic

 The annotations on the HTTPRoute are for external-dns integration, which automatically creates DNS records for the hostname.